cerb/cerb.github.io/_docs/tickets/snippets.md

 </pre>
 {% endraw %}

-The above snippet results in the following text when used by a [bot](/docs/bots/) on a new ticket:
+The above snippet results in the following text when used by an [automation](/docs/automations/) on a new ticket:

 <pre>
 <code class="language-text">Hi <b>Charlotte</b>,